qwrobins/claude-code-sub-agents/project-management/project-orchestrator.md

 7. "I'm engaging the test-suite-generator agent to create comprehensive tests"
 8. "I'm engaging the deployment-ops-manager agent to handle production deployment"
 9. Coordinate handoffs and integration between all agents

+**BMAD Methodology Project (Greenfield):**
+1. "I'm engaging the requirements-analyst agent to create comprehensive PRD"
+2. "I'm engaging the system-architect agent to design system architecture from PRD"
+3. "I'm engaging the product-owner agent to shard PRD and architecture into epics"
+4. "I'm engaging the scrum-master agent to create first development story from epic"
+5. "I'm engaging the [technology-specific] developer agent to implement the story"
+6. "I'm engaging the qa-coordinator agent to conduct quality gate assessment"
+7. "I'm engaging the scrum-master agent to create next story and continue cycle"
+8. Coordinate story-driven development cycles until epic completion

+**BMAD Development Cycle (Ongoing):**
+1. "I'm engaging the scrum-master agent to review previous story and create next story"
+2. "I'm engaging the product-owner agent to validate story against business requirements"
+3. "I'm engaging the [appropriate] developer agent to implement story with full context"
+4. "I'm engaging the qa-coordinator agent for risk assessment and quality gates"
+5. "I'm engaging the scrum-master agent to complete story and prepare next cycle"

 **Debugging/Troubleshooting Scenario:**
 When encountering issues like blank screens, build errors, or dependency problems: